Aboitiz Corporate Governance

 Attendance of the Board of Directors, Management and Committee Members During the ASM

 The Chairman and members of the Board of Directors, the President and Chief Executive Officer, Executive Vice President and Chief Operating Officer, the Chairman of the various Board Committees particularly the Board Audit Committee, and the Company Corporate Secretary all attend the ASM of the Company to answer any questions which shareholders may have concerning the Company.
 Likewise, the Chairman and all members of the Board of Directors, other key officers and the Company’s auditors are present at the shareholders’ meeting to give shareholders the opportunity to interact with the Board and top management on the current state of the Company’s business and affairs and to ask any questions from the Directors and Corporate Officers.
-Shareholders and investors are encouraged to ask the CEO or any officer of the Company any questions they may want to be clarified.
+Shareholders and investors are encouraged to ask the CEO or any officer of the Company any questions they may want clarified.

 Voting by Proxy/ Voting in Absentia

-The shareholders may vote in person or by proxy.
+The shareholders may vote in person, in absentia, or by proxy.
 Arrangements for proxy voting or voting in absentia are in line with existing rules and regulations.
 The Company provides shareholders with a copy of the proxy form through the following: (1) printed copy enclosed in the Definitive Information Statement; (2) digital copy inserted in the USB kit containing the soft files of the Information Statement; and (3) downloadable form from the Company’s website.

-Voting by Poll
+Voting by Poll and Remote Communication

 Voting during the ASM is done by poll, under the supervision of the Company’s Corporate Secretary, Stock and Transfer Agent, and validated by the Proxy Validation Committee and an independent third party inspector of votes.
-The Board Secretariat also uses an electronic platform to record the votes.

 Appointment of Independent Party Inspector to Validate Vote at the ASM